 Let’s sort out the math problem together.
 The delivery time of your work depends on way more variables than the time your team actually needs to work on it.

 Delivery Time Does Not Equate to Effort Time

-When a work item enters your backlog it will spend some time before it gets started.
+When a work item enters your backlog, it will spend some time in your To Do list before it gets started.
 Once in progress, it will have to go through all the process steps.
-Considering your team works on more than one item at a time, your work will wait until the people responsible for each activity in the workflow have the capacity to start working on it.
-Furthermore, your item will accumulate more waiting time due to any additional work that comes in between, any bottlenecks, any external blockers, and any defects moving back and forth in the process.
+Considering that your team works on more than one item at a time, your work will have to wait until the people responsible for each activity in the workflow have the capacity to start working on it.
+Furthermore, your item’s waiting time will build as a result of any additional work that comes in between, any bottlenecks, any external blockers, and any defects moving back and forth in the process.

 The Negative Effect of Waiting Time

-Here at Nave, we’ve analyzed about 10 000 workflows and it turned out that on average 70% of the time, the work is just sitting and waiting in your workflow.
-It’s not the performance of the team that causes the delays, it’s their inability to move the work down the funnel because of internal or external dependencies.
+Here at Nave, we’ve analyzed about 10 000 workflows and it turned out that, on average, 70% of the time, the work is just sitting and waiting in your workflow.
+It’s not the performance of the team that causes the delays, it’s their inability to move the work down the funnel as a result of internal or external dependencies.

-Based on that research, our conclusion is that in a low flow efficiency environment, the diversity of your work item sizes have no impact on your delivery times.
-Improving your delivery speed boils down to how efficiently you manage your workflows to be able to reduce the waiting time to an optimal level.
+Based on that research, our conclusion is that, in a low flow efficiency environment, the diversity of your work item sizes have no impact on your delivery times.
+Improving your delivery speed boils down to how efficiently you manage your workflows, as this is the key to reducing the waiting time to an optimal level.

-In a higher flow efficiency environment, you’d have to pay attention to keeping the working practices and the skills and expertise to the individuals fairly similar to performing reliable delivery predictions.
-The size of your work items is not a criterion that affects the accuracy of your prediction.
+In a higher flow efficiency environment, you’d have to pay attention to keeping the working practices, skills and expertise of the individuals fairly similar, in order to perform reliable delivery predictions.
+The size of your work items is not a criterion that affects the accuracy of your predictions.

 Predicting Your Delivery Times